nivekZ777/nepaliocr/trunk/ocrPostProcessor/ocrPostProcessor/ReadMe.txt

 ========================================================================
-    APPLICATION : ocrPostProcessor Project Overview
+    APPLICATION : ocrTextProcessor Project Overview
 ========================================================================

-AppWizard has created this ocrPostProcessor Application for you.
+AppWizard has created this ocrTextProcessor Application for you.

-This file contains a summary of what you will find in each of the files that make up your ocrPostProcessor application.
+This file contains a summary of what you will find in each of the files that make up your ocrTextProcessor application.

-ocrPostProcessor.vcproj
+ocrTextProcessor.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-ocrPostProcessorControl.cpp
+ocrTextProcessor.cpp
     This is the main application source file.

 AssemblyInfo.cpp